mrgroz/ReadingList/README.md

 ## Managing large organizations

 * "An Elegant Puzzle: Systems of Engineering" by Will Larson
+* "Team Topologies: Organizing Business and Technology Teams for Fast Flow" by Matthew Skelton
 * "The hard thing about hard things: building a business when there are no easy answers" by Ben Horowitz
 * "A Seat at the Table: IT Leadership in the Age of Agility" by Mark Schwartz
 * "The Adventures of an IT Leader" by Robert Austin